pRiVi/olsr-relay/README.md

 The benefit of proxy-arp instead of bridging is, that no broadcasts but oslrd is flooded through the link.
-Beside of the broadcasts you have the full functionality of bridging.
+Beside of the broadcasts you have the full functionality as on bridging.

 On your linux you can do this the following way: